hannahhartnett/sc398/README.md

-# sc398A visualization project for CLAS
+# sc398 A visualization project for CLAS